Into the Woods

 Productions

-The musical later opened on Broadway on November 5, 1987 at the Martin Beck Theatre.
-The production closed on September 3, 1989 after 765 shows, though most of the original cast reunited for a tenth anniversary benefit performance on November 9, 1997.
+The musical later opened on Broadway on November 5, 1987, at the Martin Beck Theatre.
+The production closed on September 3, 1989, after 765 shows, although most of the original cast reunited for a tenth anniversary benefit performance on November 9, 1997.
 A national tour ran across the United States from November 1988 to September 1989, with a longer residency at the Kennedy Center in Washington, DC.

-In the new millennium, the musical has seen a significant amount of revivals: Los Angeles in early 2002 (before moving to the Broadhurst Theatre on Broadway), the Royal Opera House in Covent Garden in June 2007, and the Regent's Park Open Air Theatre of England in a six-week limited engagement, which performed in an actual forest.
-This particular production transferred to the Public Theater's Shakespeare in the Park series in Central Park, New York for a limited run in the summer of 2012.
+In the new millennium, the musical has seen a significant number of revivals: Los Angeles in early 2002 (before moving to the Broadhurst Theatre on Broadway), the Royal Opera House in Covent Garden in June 2007 and the Regent's Park Open Air Theatre of England in a six-week limited engagement, which performed in an actual forest.
+This particular production transferred to the Public Theater's Shakespeare in the Park series in New York's Central Park for a limited run in the summer of 2012.

-Throughout the years, the musical has been performed in theaters across the United States (including Puerto Rico), London, Australia, New Zealand, Spain, and Singapore.
+Throughout the years, the musical has been performed in theatres across the United States (including Puerto Rico), London, Australia, New Zealand, Spain and Singapore.

 Cultural Influence